lucie07/kdl/frontend/src/index.md

 ---
 layout: layouts/home.njk
 ogtype: website
-title: King's Digital Lab
+navKey: Home
 ---

-This is the home page, to change the content edit the file at `/src/index.md`.
+# Welcome to the King's Digital Lab site

-_King’s Digital Lab (KDL) is a Research Software Engineering (RSE) team within King’s College London Faculty of Arts and Humanities.
+King’s Digital Lab (KDL) is a Research Software Engineering (RSE) team within King’s College London Faculty of Arts and Humanities.
 Our focus is on designing and implementing systems, infrastructure, tools, and processes to produce high-quality digital scholarly outputs.
-At KDL, we embrace a collaborative and open culture, fostering co-research as new tools and methods emerge._
+At KDL, we embrace a collaborative and open culture, fostering co-research as new tools and methods emerge.

 ![Collage of KDL projects' images](/assets/images/general/project-collage.jpg)